Rapptz/discord.py/docs/api.rst

         A stage instance was started.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is either :class:`Object` with the stage instance ID of the stage instance which was created.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`StageInstance` or :class:`Object` with the ID of the stage instance which was created.

         Possible attributes for :class:`AuditLogDiff`: